PoornimaGaddam/NMSeleniumTest/README.md

 # NMSeleniumTest.
-Instructions to run Selenium Test on local PC.
+Instructions to run Selenium Test on local PC.<br/>
 The test will execute on Firefox browser.
 Install Eclipse to local PC and add Selenium Jar file "selenium-server-standalone-3.4.0" .
 Install Geckodriver executable file to local PC (to be compatible with firefox browser).